-'''

-READTABLE, FILE="filename";
+READTABLE, FILE="filename", TABLE=tabname;

-'''

-reads the TFS file filename containing a MAD-X table and loads the table into memory with the name specified in the information section of the TFS file.
+reads the TFS file filename containing a MAD-X table loads the table into memory with the name tabname.
+If the table name is not specified, use the name specified in the information section of the TFS file.
 The table can then be manipulated as any other table, i.e. its values can be accessed, its data can be plotted or changed, and it can be written out again.